-Like most big brothers, my son likes to poke fun at his sister.
-She has a hard time figuring out if he is actually serious or if he is just being sarcastic.
+My daughter gets frustrated when her older brother begins poking fun at her- sometimes to the point of tears!
+He isn’t necessarily trying to be mean, but each little poke has a tinge of truth to it that she finds offensive.
+She has a hard time figuring out if he is actually kidding or if he is just cutting her down with a pinch of humor.
 If I let his sarcastic banter go on for too long, she retaliates and they both end up hurt.

-Sarcasm might get a good laugh out of some, but it almost always leaves a sting.
+Sarcasm might get a good laugh out of some, but it almost always leaves a sting for everyone involved.
 Explaining sarcasm to a child is important to keep relationships healthy and free from hurt.
 Here are 3 ways your sarcastic kid might get burned in the long run.

 Sarcasm has victims.

 It is subtle, but sarcastic jokes about others are intended to sting.
-Keep your child from roasting people by staying away from jokes that poke at the intelligence, looks, or behaviors of others.
+Keep your child from roasting others by staying away from jokes that poke at the intelligence, looks, or behaviors others.
 When explaining sarcasm to a child, they need to know that their jokes should still be respectful.

 Sarcasm complicates communication.